 Come evening, there are plenty of quintessential country pubs serving outstanding food and local ales.
 The Cotswolds Arms is nestled on the High Street itself and is known for its live music.
 The Lamb Inn is tucked away down a side road but the award-winning food, stunning courtyard and walled garden – not to mention the excellent service and award winning food – will most definitely tempt our guests in for dinner.

-At the end of each day you can return back to the comfort of the luxurious holiday cottage you’ve chosen to call home for a well earned rest.
+At the end of each day you can return back to the comfort of the luxurious Cotswold holiday cottage you’ve chosen to call home for a well earned rest.
+Take a look at our Cotswold food and drink information on our Cotswold guide.

 Find your perfect holiday cottage in Burford by browsing our collection of Cotswold holiday accommodation above.
 If you don’t find a property in the Burford area that suits your holiday home needs, you can browse all of our Cotswold Holiday Homes online.